Professor Shawn Sobers

 - PhD and DPhil Director of Study, supervisor and examiner

-My work in film and photography is primarily people-based, rooted in personal narratives, hidden histories and untold stories.
-As a researcher my work has spanned a wide range of topics, including; community media, creative education, Trans-Atlantic slave trade, disability & walking, and Rastafari culture.
+My research interests are primarily explored through the themes of hidden histories, unheard stories, everyday life and material culture.
+As a researcher my work has spanned a wide range of topics, including; community media, creative education, trans-Atlantic slave trade, disability & walking, religion, Rastafari, Ethiopian and Caribbean cultures, and photography & generative AI.

 I have chapters and articles published in peer reviewed journals and books, and have spoken and exhibited at a wide range of conferences and events, nationally and internationally.